Treating Dysfunctional Lens Syndrome with Lens Replacement

 DLS STAGE 3: The cataract stage is when the lens becomes cloudy.
 Typically during the 70s, the cloudiness of the lens begins to significantly impact vision and enjoyment of life’s daily activities.
 It is almost like looking through a foggy window all the time.
 At this stage, the cloudy lens is called a “cataract”, where surgery is necessary to restore your vision to a more functional level.

-Treatments for DLS Stage III: Basic Cataract Surgery (will need glasses) or Custom Lens Replacement
+Treatments for DLS Stage III: Basic Cataract Surgery (patients will still wear glasses) or Custom Lens Replacement

 Lens Replacement Procedures